wimvanderbauwhede/RefactorF4Acc/README.md

   * Preserves comments

 * OpenCL/C translation
-  * Once refactored, modules can be translated to C or OpenCL kernel code in a separate pass
+  * Once refactored, modules can be translated to C or OpenCL kernel code in a separate pass (see [Automatic parallelisation using OpenCL](https://github.com/wimvanderbauwhede/RefactorF4Acc/blob/master/README.md#automatic-parallelisation-using-opencl))

 * Subroutine extraction
     * simply add an annotation